griffithlab/pVACtools/docs/pvacfuse/filter_commands.rst

 .. program-output:: pvacfuse top_score_filter -h

 This filter picks the top epitope for a variant.
+Epitopes with the same Chromosome - Start - Stop - Reference - Variant are identified as coming from the same variant.

-By default the ``--top-score-metric`` option is set to ``median`` which will apply this filter to the ``Median MT Score`` column and pick the epitope with the lowest median mutant ic50 score for each variant.
+By default the
+``--top-score-metric`` option is set to ``median`` which will apply this filter to the ``Median MT Score`` column and pick the epitope with the lowest median mutant ic50 score for each variant.
 If the ``--top-score-metric`` option is set to ``lowest``, the ``Best MT Score`` column is instead used to make this determination.

+If there are multiple top epitopes for a variant with the same ic50 score, the first one is chosen.